With symptoms ranging from skin rashes and itchy nose,

 problems, including respiratory ailments, skin conditions, mood disorders, and gastrointestinal

 symptoms.
-On top of those, the negative health effects from allergy-triggered inflammation
+On top of those, the negative health effects from allergy-triggered inflammation can be profound.

 Can homeopathy help with allergies and sensitivities?